 So where in Hornsey did this memorable game take place?
 Nettie Honeyball explained to The Daily Graphic interviewer that the teams had practiced during a very wet and muddy winter and that “our ground is a shockingly bad one.
 It lies just underneath the Alexandra Park racecourse.
 It is a clayey soil and I have never known it free from water”.
 Householders today who live next to the lowest slopes of Ally Pally Park know just what she meant!

 Nettie did not specify the exact location of this waterlogged land.
 Studying the 1894 OS maps of Hornsey and Muswell Hill (surveyed probably a year or so prior to publication) shows that the racecourse came very close to the fields just south of it.
 In most places this was only a narrow strip, far too small to host a football match let alone 10,000 spectators.

 As to the match taking place in the vicinity of Nightingale Lane, the 1894 OS map provides useful clues.
 Immediately beyond Nightingale Lane (which stopped at The Nightingale Tavern) lay fields stretching to the racecourse.
 The one at the end of Nightingale Lane was known as Campsbourne Field.
-These fields were owned by Samuel Sugden who, in July 1896, sold the greater part to Hornsey Urban District Council for the building of well designed, well built municipal workmen’s dwellings for some of Hornsey’s working classes.
+These fields were owned by Samuel Sugden who sold the greater part to Hornsey Urban District Council in July 1896.
+This for the building of well designed, well built municipal workmen’s dwellings for some of Hornsey’s working classes.
 North View, South View, Hawthorn and Beechwood Roads were the result.
 Concurrently, Sugden sold the eastern portion of land to Hornsey School Board for the erection of Campsbourne School.
 Building work on both projects started in 1897.
 The land on which the houses stood was referred to as Campsbourne Field.